 Briquettes vs Lump Charcoal Introduction

-The Weber Charcoal Grills and charcoal smokers are very good and extremely popular.
+The Weber Charcoal Grills and charcoal smokers are very good and extremely popular for either briquettes or lump charcoal.

 - Weber 18 inch Charcoal Grill